Model lineup changes; safety stays the same

 Simplicity and storage

 With so many tall cars and wagons on the road, the Forester's upright driving position is not the novelty it once was.
-I found all the seats comfortable; room is generous up front and tight but habitable in back.
+I found all the seats comfortable; the room is generous up front and tight but habitable in the back.
 Storage space abounds, from the big bin atop the dash to small pockets in the passenger's footwell.

 The Forester's tall roofline eases loading of bulky cargo, but its shorter length means its cargo bay can't accommodate as much as a mid-size wagon.
 My tester had an optional ($75) cargo mat, a thick rubber affair that makes cleaning the bay a simple matter of pulling out the mat and hosing it off.